Formula Celebrates Vic Porter’s 50th Year in the Industry

 Vic Porter’s small beginings started and have stayed in Decatur, Indiana.
 His career started with volunteer firefighting, mobile homes sales, real estate, and a frozen food and ice cream store.
 An entrepreneur at heart, Vic felt the urge to start down a new path.
 In 1958, the path Vic chose, led him to his place in the industry today.
 Never imaginable outcomes followed each move Vic made throughout the past 50 years.

 In 1958 Vic Porter started a boat manufacturer called Duo, Inc. Manufacturing fiberglass boats, Vic started in a converted ice cream locker with only three employees building a boat a day.
 In 1959, the hundredth boat was built and the Hepcat boat was released.
 Vic doubled as sales manager.
 The following three years Vic released the Cathfish, X-Series and F-Searies boats.
 In 1963 Duo Inc. was booming.
 Vic now had 30 employees who built 20 boats per week in a new 18,000 square foot facility.
 Upon getting into the new facility imediate plans were made to double capacity.
 1963 also marked the first year for Duo Inc. to install engines on the boats, whiched proved to be a success.
 1964 marked Vic’s first million dollar year and in 1965 Vic’s plant was 100,000 square feet and employed 185 people.
 1966 was a whirlwind year.
 Vic traveled nonstop for a month, visiting 21 cities and 3,000 dealers to promote and sell his product.
 Vic also diversified himself that year by manufacturing truck campers.
-Duo Inc. caught the eye of Starcraft Corp. and in 1967 Vic sold Duo to Starcraft while maintaining control.
+Duo Inc. caught the eye of Starcraft Corp. and in 1967 Vic sold Duo to Starcraft while remaining in command.
 For the next few years Duo continued success and developed new models and designs.
 Vic got the entrepreneurial twitch again and resigned from Duo, Inc. in 1970 to captain a new ship.

 Signa Corp. was was the next step in Vic’s path.
 Manufacturing tri-hull boats in a 20,000 square foot facility with the help of 50 employees.
 It wasn’t long before Vic’s second boat company caught the eye of investors.
 In 1973 Fuqua Industries purchased Signa Corp.
 Fuqua Industries had also purchased, in 1969, Thunderbird Products and Formula Boats.
 Vic acted as president and the company had $3 million in sales that year alone.
 Fuqua Industries manufactured all three lines including tri-hull to deep-vee hull boats for through 1975.